-First and foremost, our thinking apparatus was developed to work quickly and economically.
-Complex thinking processes cost a lot of time and energy.
-The hominid in our example above did not have the luxury to think for a long time whether or not there was a tiger in the cave.
-Nor did he have the luxury to engage in overly complex forms of information processing because that would require a brain that is (even) more expensive and he would need (even) more food to sustain it.
+First and foremost, our thinking apparatus was developed to function rapidly and economically.
+Complex thinking processes require a lot of time and energy.
+The hominid in our example above did not have the luxury to think for a long time about if there actually was a tiger in the cave.
+Nor did he have the luxury to engage in overly complex forms of information processing, because that would require a brain that is (even) more costly and he would need (even) more food to sustain it.

-The result is that we are equipped with a thinking system that is fast and frugal (economical).
-It works automatically, quickly and on the basis of intuition.
-The cognitive psychologist Daniel Kahneman (2011) calls this cognitive mechanism: system 1.
-We do however also have a second system at our disposal.
-A system that can check the output of system 1 and overwrite it if necessary.
-This ‘system 2’ is slow, conscious and requires effort.
+As aresult, we are equipped with a thinking system that is both fast and frugal (economical).
+It works automatically, quickly and intuitively.
+Cognitive psychologist Daniel Kahneman (2011) calls this cognitive mechanism ‘system 1’.
+We do, however, also have a second system at our disposal; a system that can check the output of system 1 and overwrite it, if necessary.
+This ‘system 2’ is slow, conscious, and requires effort.
 In general, system 1 is in control.
-When system 1 is in control, our thinking operates on 'automatic pilot'.
-To have you experience the difference between system 1 and system 2 thinking (and discover which system is in control) let me present you with two further riddles.
+When system 1 is in control, our thinking operates on an 'automatic pilot'.
+To have you experience the difference between system 1 and system 2 thinking (and discover which system is in control), let me present you with two additional riddles.

-The first is known as the Moses illusion.
+The first riddle is commonlyknown as the Moses illusion.
 It goes like this: "How many animals of each kind did Moses take in the Ark?"
-(Erickson & Mattson 1981).
+(Erickson & Mattson, 1981).

-The answer, of course, is that not Moses but Noah took animals on his ark.
+The answer, of course, is that Noah, and not Moses, took animals on his ark.
 But system 1 is inclined to answer “two” immediately (it works fast and automatically), because Moses fits in the biblical context.

 The second riddle yields a similar result.
-'A baseball bat and a ball cost 1 $ and 10 cents together.
+“A baseball bat and a ball cost 1 $ and 10 cents together.
 The baseball bat costs 1 $ more than the ball.
-How much does the ball cost?’
-(Kahneman & Frederick 2002).
+How much does the ball cost?”
+(Kahneman & Frederick, 2002).

-Here, too, system 1 is inclined to answer 10 cents immediately.
-If we think it through (with system 2), however, we see that the correct answer is 5 cents: the bat costs 1 $ 5 cents and the ball 5 cents, which adds up to 1 $ 10 cents.
+Here, too, system 1 is inclined to answer ten cents almost immediately.
+If we think it through (with system 2), however, we see that the correct answer is 5 cents: the bat costs one dollar and five cents and the ball five cents, which adds up to one dollar and ten cents.

 The fallibility of system 1